Home » Recipes » Homemade Pizza Dough Recipe

 Instructions

-In a large bowl, combine flour, water, yeast, sugar, olive oil, and salt.
+In a large bowl, combine all-purpose flour, water, instant yeast, granulated sugar, olive oil, and kosher salt.

 Use a bench scraper to combine the ingredients until a shaggy dough forms.

 Turn dough out onto a generously floured countertop.
-With your hands, knead until smooth and elastic, about 10 minutes.
-The dough may seem sticky at first, but will become more workable as you incorporate the flour from the countertop.
+With your hands, knead until smooth and elastic, about 10 minutes, adding more flour as necessary.
+The dough will seem very wet and sticky at first, but will become more workable as you incorporate the flour from the countertop.

 Place ball of dough in an oiled bowl, and coat dough in additional oil.